shakogegia/shakogegia.github.io/data/notes/dark-matter/index.md

 <!-- read more -->

 In this exciting book, Blake Crouch offers a multi-world where our lives are torn apart by the decisions we make.
 I discovered the book by accident and liked it very much.
 Recommend that you read Sci-fi lovers.
-I will be honest and tell you that this book and in general Blake's books reminded me of my all-time favorite science fiction writer, Philip Dick, and never read books more similar before in terms of style.
+I will be honest and tell fyou that this book and in general Blake's books reminded me of my all-time favorite science fiction writer, Philip Dick, and never read books more similar before in terms of style.
 I think Philip Dick fans will like it.

 The impressions of the book followed me for a good long time.
 I was looking for books like this and I stumbled upon one of those book fans on Reddit whose story made me happy.